glaubeleo-ruth/food-delivery-delay-prediction/README.md

 # 🛵 Food Delivery Delay Prediction (음식 배달 지연 예측)

-Machine-learning project that predicts whether a food order will be **delivered late**, based on order, traffic, weather, and customer signals.
+Machine-learning project that predicts whether a food order will be delivered late, based on order, traffic, weather, and customer signals.
 Binary classification on a synthetic-but-realistic city-delivery dataset (~15,000 orders, ~9.5% delayed).